 On 11 March 2012, the Swiss people voted in favour of the Second Home Initiative with 50.6 per cent of the vote and in 12½ cantons.
-Article 75a was subsequently incorporated into the Federal Constitution of the Swiss Confederation (see aims).
+Article 75a was subsequently incorporated into the Federal Constitution of the Swiss Confederation (see Our goals).

 By voting ‘Yes’ to the initiative, the people of Switzerland sent a clear signal: “Enough is enough!
-Stop concreting all over our small, beautiful country with unnecessary buildings.”
-Thanks to the far-sighted verdict of the federal court and ongoing negotiations, Fondation Franz Weber was able to guard the Second Home Initiative against political watering down.
+Stop developing unnecessary buildings all over our small, beautiful country.”
+Thanks to the far-sighted verdict of the federal court and ongoing negotiations, Fondation Franz Weber was able to guard the Second Home Initiative against political dilution.

-On 1 January 2016, the law on Second Homes entered into force.
-The apocalyptic scenarios presented by the construction lobby during the campaign against the initiative organised by Fondation Franz Weber and its subsidiary Helvetia Nostra have failed to materialise.
-However, the issue has lost none of its importance.
+On 1 January 2016, the law on Second Homes became active.
+The apocalyptic scenarios presented by the construction lobby during the campaign against the initiative organised by Fondation Franz Weber and its subsidiary Helvetia Nostra have thankfully failed to materialise.
+Nevertheless, the issue has lost none of its importance.

 No more than 20 per cent of the total number of residential units may be used as second homes